Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO

 The first equality comes from \Cref{lem:valuetokl}; the second inequality comes from data processing inequality: we process the data by only looking at the first token's group; the third inequality comes from the chain rule of KL divergence; the fourth inequality comes from the fact that $\frac{m}{N}=o(1)$ and the features are bounded; the fifth inequality comes from Pinsker's inequality; and the last inequality comes from basic analysis.
 Note that if $t=\Omega(1)$, then $V_{r^\star}^{\pi^\star}-V_{r^\star}^{\pi_{\textup{DPO}}}\gtrsim1\gtrsim d/n\cdot d$ because we require $n=\tilde\Omega(d^2)$ for this lower bound.
 So we only need to consider $t=o(1)$ case and bound $t^2$.

 We have

 The first equality comes from the non-singularity of $\Sigma_{\mathcal D}$; the second inequality comes from a standard property of the spectral norm; the third inequality comes from Cauchy-Schwarz inequality; the fourth equality is a simple algebraic equality.
-Adapting \Cref{thm:formal_improved} and \Cref{assumption:data} yields the result. \begin{remark} Our proof of the sub-optimality separation requires a specific vocabulary construction.
+Adapting \Cref{thm:formal_improved} and \Cref{assumption:data} yields the result. \begin{remark} Our proof of the lower bound requires a specific vocabulary construction.
 Previous work~\citet{nika2024reward} proves a similar lower bound for a general vocabulary, however, the coefficient in their lower bound ($\kappa$ in Lemma B.1 of \citet{nika2024reward}) could depend on $d$ in this simplified setting where there is only one prompt.
 One can also directly use their results to prove this lower bound in multi-prompt setting. \end{remark}

 }